 If you’re unsure if your lender is offering assistance on personal loans, contact it directly to inquire.
-New programs may be announced on a rolling basis, so don’t give up hope that help is on the way.
+New programs may be announced on a rolling basis, so don’t give up hope that help is available.

 Home equity loans

-Homeowners with a home equity loan should reach out to their lender if payments can’t be made on time.
-Financial institutions are offering temporary deferment on home equity loans for those who are eligible.
+Homeowners with home equity loans should reach out to their lenders if payments can’t be made on time.
+Some financial institutions are offering temporary deferment on home equity loans for those who are eligible.